jjvsqz/cse15l-lab-reports/lab1.md

 cat: lab1: Is a directory
 }
 ```
-The initial directory set to /Users/juanj@BOOK-CJCG9LS1GL/Desktop, executing the cat command with the argument lab1 results in an error message.
+The initial directory is /Users/juanj@BOOK-CJCG9LS1GL/Desktop, executing the cat command with the argument lab1 results in an error message.
 This error occurs because cat expects a file as its argument, not a directory.
 The attempt to use cat on a directory leads to an error because cat is specifically designed to display the contents of files, not directories.
 Therefore, the error message is generated as lab1 is identified as a directory, not a file.
 ## 3. cat with a file as an argument
 ```
 {